Kosuke Fujioka

-Kosuke Fujioka (藤岡 浩介, Fujioka Kosuke) is a Japanese footballer currently playing as a forward for promoted club, FC Imabari.
+Kosuke Fujioka (藤岡 浩介, Fujioka Kosuke) is a Japanese footballer currently playing as a forward for Renofa Yamaguchi FC.

 Early life

 Fujioka was born in Yamaguchi.
 He played for FC Koyagawa, Nissho Gakuen Junior and Senior High School during his youth.

 Career

 Fujioka made his debut for Gifu against YSCC Yokohama on 12 March 2022.
 He scored his first goal for the club against Gainare Tottori on 18 May 2022, scoring in the 59th minute.
 Fujioka officially top scorer of 2024 J3 League total 19 goals share with Marcus Indio of FC Imabari.

 On 23 December 2024, Fujioka announcement officially transfer to J2 League promoted club, FC Imabari from 2025 season after departure from FC Gifu in 2 years.